fabiofenoglio/lelo-f1-hub/README.md

 ![community sequences](docs/images/screenshots/sequences.JPG)

 ## Development

+This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).

 Before you can build this project, you must install and configure the following dependencies on your machine: